 Those who read a lot can probably attest to the fact that there is a lot of BAD WRITING out there these days!
 I’ve loaded up the Kindle for vacation with books I found on sale, only to toss 90% of them after a chapter.
 But that’s not the case with these Amazon Prime reviewed books.
 They’ve all been beyond “very good.”

 For example, they offered Shion Miura’s, “The Great Passage”, a story about a dictionary editor who needs to find a replacement.
 Sounds a bit dry?
 Oh no . . . ha ha!
 It’s a book about lives lived with passion, set in Japan, with a wife, and a cat, and . . . a gigantic dictionary that changes the life of everyone involved with it.
 A lovely, fun, touching story that I was so glad to read.

 Other Free Reading for Amazon Prime members – Magazines

-If you are a magazine reader, save yourself some money and use the Amazon Prime membership to access hundreds of magazine titles.
+If you are a magazine reader, save yourself some money and use the Amazon Prime membership to access hundreds of magazine titles that are offered on a rotating basis via Kindle.
 I tend to read a lot of cooking and recipe titles, so I’ll snag the latest copy of Saveur, or Country Woman (I know, guffaw if you want, but the recipes are good!), Bon Appetit, Food Network Magazine, and more.
 They don’t have the same magazines every month, but they have a collection of the same types – fashion, entertainment, cooking, etc. I don’t see a lot of weekly news magazines like Time or Newsweek, but there’s certainly enough to keep me busy.